unoplatform/uno/doc/articles/howto-consume-webservices.md

     The remainder of the method uses the single **HttpClient** instance to send the **request** and `await` a response.
 If the response is successful, the response content is read and returned as a string.
 If, for some reason, the response does not indicate success, a `null` is returned.

 > [!IMPORTANT]
 > As implementing adequate error handling would add many lines of code, more robust error handling is omitted for clarity.
-If you are interested in learning more about the considerations for handling errors with **HttpClient**, review the following blog post - [HttpClient - Error handling, a test driven approach](https://josef.codes/httpclient-error-handling-a-test-driven-approach/).
+If you are interested in learning more about the considerations for handling errors with **HttpClient**, review the following blog post - [HttpClient - Error handling, a test-driven approach](https://josef.codes/httpclient-error-handling-a-test-driven-approach/).

 1. You will implement the remaining methods of the **WebApiBase** class in a later task.
 The current implementation should look similar to: